giabaoAu/mango/README.md

 1. Sanity allow caching -> if < ${revalidate} ? use from cache : get from data source -> Demonstration: ![alt text](image.png)
+2. Fetching using client.fetch()
+3. Understanding Partial Pre-rendering (PPR) and SSR

 # ^(>.<)^ IMPLEMENT LATER!